magneto-09/Ecommerce-App/README.md

    Replace `<your_MongoDB_connection_URI>` with your MongoDB connection URI,  `<your_Braintree_merchant_ID>`, `<your_Braintree_public_key>`, and `<your_Braintree_private_key>` with your Braintree credentials.

-3. Client Side Environment Variables
+3. Client-Side Environment Variables
-   A. Navigate to the client folder of your project.
+   1. Navigate to the client folder of your project.
-   B. Create a new file named .env in the client folder.
+   2. Create a new file named .env in the client folder.
-   C. Open the .env file and add the following environment variable:
+   3. Open the .env file and add the following environment variable:
       ```
       REACT_APP_API=http://localhost:8080
       ```